 For Metabase to post to your Slack channels, you’ll need to create a Slack App and make it available to Metabase.

-From any Metabase page, go to Admin settings > Settings > Notification channels > Slack.
+1. In Metabase, go to Admin > Settings > Notification channels.

 This warning is expected (Metabase is the third party here).
-You can click on Configure to see the app manifest Metabase sent along in the URL.
+You can click on Edit configurations to see the app manifest Metabase sent along in the URL.
 Here is the manifest in YAML format:

 _metadata: